abdullahmia/VinTo/README.md

 1. Open VS Code
 2. Press `Cmd+Shift+X` (Mac) or `Ctrl+Shift+X` (Windows/Linux)
-3. Search for "VanTo"
+3. Search for "VinTo"
 4. Click Install

 ### First-Time Setup

-When you first activate VanTo, you'll be prompted to create your profile:
+When you first activate VinTo, you'll be prompted to create your profile:
 - Enter your name and email
 - Optionally add your GitHub username
 - Start adding todos!